color-js/elements/src/color-swatch/README.md

 ### `color` attribute

-You can provide the color via the `color` attribute, which can be move convenient when you have slotted content.
+You can provide the color via the `color` attribute, which can be more convenient when you have slotted content.

 In that case, the content of the element is merely presentational (unless it’s an `<input>`)